framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 ## Identifying the type of Unity game

-To know what files you have to install you first need to understand if the game is a `Mono` or an `IL2CPP` game and if it's 32 or 64-bit.
+To know what files you have to install you first need to understand if the game is a `Mono` or an `IL2CPP` game.

 ### Mono or IL2CPP